57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 ![login](./log-in.png)

 ### Connect EOA wallet to AA wallet
-Refer to the [example](https://docs.dynamic.xyz/account-abstraction/aa-providers/alchemy) of Dynamic，which links the EOA wallet with Alchemy's AA wallet.
+Refer to the [example](https://docs.dynamic.xyz/account-abstraction/aa-providers/alchemy) of Dynamic, which links the EOA wallet with Alchemy's AA wallet.
 The main task is to pass the Signer to Alchemy for its use.
 Alchemy will create a smart contract wallet called Client.
 Through the Client, you can obtain the wallet address and balance, and of course, you can also use the Client to conduct transactions.

 **SmartAccountClientProvider.tsx**
 ```tsx